ZacKeskin/GAN-Factory/README.md

 Working Repository for Deep Learning Group Project

 Team:
-- Gideon Acquah-Harrison
+- Gideon Acquaah-Harrison
 - Sibi Chandar
-- Zac Keskin
+- Zac Keskin (ID: 16137321)
-- Lena Petersen
+- Lena Petersen (ID: 17080280)

 # Project

-- Comparing the performance of WGANs, DiscoGANs, CycleGANs etc. in style transfer in human faces
+- Comparing the performance of plain GANs, GANs with Reconstruction Loss and DiscoGANs in style transfer in human faces

 - Style transfer to be investigated along lines of gender, age and emotion

-- Training data to be a subset from the WIKI dataset https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/
+- Training data to be a subset from the CelebA dataset http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html

-- *We also need to schedule >2 (but assuming the more, the better) meetings with TAs/Nic during the project*

-# Project Plan, Backlog & Tracker

-I have created an actions tracker to help alignment towards a high-level plan.
-I hope we can track to this and keep eachother updated, to understand where we are in real time.
-This comprises a GoogleSheet document, which can be found at https://docs.google.com/spreadsheets/d/1iw5dNL4kMnFnwyHyoqgyGfzPhCI-4PX7P7ThLXq8II4/edit?usp=sharing

-# Marking Criteria
+# Collecting Data

-To update this section with information on how we are graded regarding individual paper, group paper, presentation etc.
+- In order to train the model, we use data from CelebA

+- We provide a simple tool (readText.py) to extract datasets of specific feature domains.
+This can be found in the 'CelebA Data Sort' folder within this repository.

+- The instructions.txt file, in the same folder, provides detail instructions on how to use the tool

+# Using the Code

+- A sample implementation for each of the three GAN models is included in main.py

+- To select a model, simply uncomment the relevant portions of code, or else use the GANFactory class to create your own

+- A number of parameters are available when instantiating each of the GANs, including source and target directories, batch, epoch and kernel size and image dimensions.
+These are designed to enable quick customisation of model implementations

+- With a GAN object, you may use the .train() method to begin learning the model.
+With saved weights (i.e. after training), you can test the trained implementation using .test().
+This essentially runs through one more pass of the GAN with your selected input image, saving the output image in the desired directory.

+- Further changes to the architecture are possible by adjusting the code in GANFactory.py

 # Pre-Requisites

-The simplest way to align a common codebase is to install anaconda: https://www.anaconda.com/download/#macos
+We assume the user has installed anaconda: https://www.anaconda.com/download/#macos

 Most packages required are included as part of anaconda.
-Additionally we require raw TensorFlow
+Additionally we require TensorFlow

 You should be able to simply run:
 ```